 email: info@pilgrimroutes.com tel: (44)(0)1242 254353

 'All roads lead to Rome' (Omnes viae Romam perducunt) - once upon a time this was not so far from the truth.
 In the Middle Ages pilgrims converged on the spiritual home of European christianity from all over the continent, upon arrival in Italy following the route that linked Rome with Canterbury - the Via Francigena, which, together with the Camino de Santiago, was the principal spiritual route of the great era of pilgrimage.
-By 2010 we will be able to offer the entire route in eight manageable self-guided sections, each a week long.
-In 2009 we will be able to offer the sections listed below.
-There will also be guided group departures.
+We offer the entire route in eight manageable self-guided sections, each a week long.
+Guided group departures also available.

 The first week of the Via Francigena is probably the most fascinating from the landscape point of view.
 Spectacular alpine scenery and the Colle del San Bernardo, the highest point of the whole Via Francigena from Canterbury to Rome.
 The itinerary crosses the Valle d’Aosta from north to south-east and passes through villages and towns founded during the Roman Empire and castles and fortresses, like Castle Verrès and Castle Fènis, constructed as defence against invaders.
 7 nights.